revanthshahukaru/revanthshahukaru/README.md

 Data Scientist Enthusiast
 -------------------------

 I've been learning programming since 2 years.
 The technologies I concentrated on are Data Science and Machine Learning.
 During this process, I taught myself various Languages, technologies and skills like Python, Numpy and Pandas, PostgreSQL, and still am learning to gain required skills.
-Other than the afore mentioned skills and technologies, I also learned Java out of interest.
+Other than the afore-mentioned skills and technologies, I also learned Java out of interest.
 When I first started learning programming, the field I was most interested was Web Development.
 In fact, the first language I learned when starting out was Javascript along with HTML and CSS.

 *   🌍  I'm based in India
 *   ✉️  You can contact me at [shahukarurevanth@gmail.com](mailto:shahukarurevanth@gmail.com)